quq99/quq99-site/content/blog/2019-0708/fritz.md

-so we will get a `FritzVisionSegmentPredictor` object.
+so by calling this function, we will get a `FritzVisionSegmentPredictor` object.
 The input parameter is our model object.

 The next question is what does this  `FritzVisionSegmentPredictor` class(the `predict`) do?
 I look at the class definition: